 Media impressions are bought and sold as a CPM or “cost per thousand,” so we estimate the typical CPM for a brand team (or typical cost per 1,000 impressions purchased).
 Unless we receive direction otherwise, we estimate the average CPM for a brand at $12 or $0.012 per impression.

-We estimate this $12 based on a rough median for different types of media buys (i.e, $22 for in-store floor graphics, $3 for online banner ads, $15 for direct mail, $7 for FSI, etc.).
-We start with this estimate of a $12 CPM and adjust the model if the brand team provided any direction around a different average CPM.
+We estimate this $12 based on a rough median for different types of media buys (i.e., $22 for in-store floor graphics, $3 for online banner ads, $15 for direct mail, $7 for FSI, etc.).
+We start with this estimate of a $12 CPM and adjust it if the brand team provided any direction around a different average CPM.

 It all comes together with relatively simple math.

 Let’s take, for example, a campaign that generated 10,000 impressions.
 To derive the dollar value of these impressions, we estimate what it would have cost to buy those 10,000 impressions targeting a similar demographic through print, TV, in-store, online, etc. (The goal is to choose a channel that the brand uses or an estimate across all channels.)

 Using an estimated $12 CPM allows us to estimate that those 10,000 impressions were worth $120 to the brand simply because that would have cost to buy the same level of exposure through an alternative channel.

 We measured a spring break event marketing campaign last year that was limping along.
 The event set was on the fringe of all the action, and things moved along as expected.